Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 El Cuyo

-- I have been driving along the coast from Celestun all the way to Dizilam de Bravo and I found the best beaches to be around Progreso (besides El Cuyo, of course).
+- I have been driving along the coast from CeCelestùnll the way to Dizilam de Bravo, and I found the best beaches to be around Progreso (besides El Cuyo, of course).

-- Along the coast from Chixchulub to Dizilam de bravo there are very few access to nice beaches because although the beach are supposed to be public, many private properties would obstruct the access.
-Further on I will tell you where you can find some nice beaches with public access.
+- Along the coast from Chixchulub to Dizilam de Bravo, there are very few access points tolovelye beaches because, although the beaches are supposed to be public, many private properties obstruct the access.
+Further o,n I will tell you where you can find some lovely beaches with public access.

-- Also, with the exception of Progreso and Chelem you won’t find many places where to have a nice breakfast or even a decent meal.
+- Also, except Progreso and Chelem, you won’t find many places to have a nice breakfast or even a decent meal.
 I had to get my coffee in convenience stores while I was staying in Telchac, which was very awkward.

-- Public transportation is random if not inexsistent so if you decide to explore that area you would be better off with renting a car.
+- Public transportation is random, if not nonexistent, so if you decide to explore that area, you would be better off renting a car.

-- Do not expect to find the beautiful beaches and turquise water of the Riviera Maya.
+- Do not expect to find the beautiful beaches and turquoise water of the Riviera Maya.
 Nothing compares to Playa del Carmen and all that area, where you can appreciate some of the most beautiful Mexican beaches.
-However you can still enjoy some beach time around Merida as well.
+However, you can still enjoy some beach time around Mérida as well.

-The 11 best beaces near Merida that you can visit in a day trip ( or two)
+The 11 best beaches near Mérida that you can visit on a day trip ( or two)

-Now that we have talked about the top Merida beaches, in a nutshell, let’s talk more about each and every one of them, including the things to do in the area, where to stay (in case you decide to spend a couple of days there) and where to eat.
+Now that we have talked about the top Mérida beaches, in a nutshell, let’s talk more about every one of them, including the things to do in the area, where to stay (in case you decide to spend a couple of days there) and where to eat.

-You should know that I have been living in Chixchulub Puerto a few years ago while I was housesitting in a lovely home on the beach, but a few months ago I decided to rent a car and drive around Yucatan mainly focusing on the beaches near Merida, with the purpose to write this post, besides having fun myself of course 🙂
+You should know that I have been living in Chichén Itzá, Yucatán, for a few years while I was housesitting in a lovely home on the beach, but a few months ago I decided to rent a car and drive around Yucatán, mainly focusing on the beaches near Mérida, to write this post, besides having fun myself, of course 🙂

-So, here below I will talk about all the most beautiful beaches I found on my journey from Celestun the farthest beach on the northwest of Yucatan all the way to Dizilam de Bravo and the very last one in Yucatan, El Cuyo, further east.
+So, below I will discuss all the most beautiful beaches I found on my journey from Celestún, the farthest beach on the northwest coast of Yucatán, all the way to Dzilam de Bravo and the very last one in Yucatán, El Cuyo, further east.

 So the list below reflects a chronological order that you can also follow on the map.